 February 1: The department recommendations for reappointment shall be conveyed in writing by the Chair to the Dean along with evidence of the candidate's qualifications, and the Dean shall forward the complete file to the Committee on Appointments.
-See parts a. and c. below.
+See parts a. and d. below.

-By March 1: The Committee on Appointments shall provide its written recommendation to the Dean.
-See part d. below.
+March 1: The Committee on Appointments shall provide its written recommendation to the Dean.
+See part c. below.

-By April 15: The President shall notify the candidate in writing of her or his decision.
+April 15: The President shall notify the candidate in writing of their decision.
 See part e. below.